Cyphrme/Coze/docs/base64_release_notes.md

 - Various bug fixes.
 - Go Coze changes "Cy" struct to "Coze", removed the JSON encapsulator.
 Added an example to show Coze embedded in another struct.
+- Explicitly disallow duplicate JSON field names in Coze.
+	- Many JSON implementations, including Douglas Crockford's Java implementation, error on duplicate keys, some JSON implementations use last-value-wins, while others support duplicate keys.
+Coze removes this ambiguity and requires that implementations fail on duplicate keys.

+	Supporting duplicate key normalization is out of scope for Coze.

+	- When breaking this rule, Implementations may use last-value-wins OR error, with last-value-wins being prefer.
+	- For order, first time field appears wins.
+	- For value, last-value-wins.
+	- Existing JSON payload need to
+	- The JSON RFC expresses

 ## Additional Explicit design decisions:
 - Coze follows the underlying algorithm's endianness.
 ECDSA is big